Concept Comparison Routine (FI)

 We used the concept comparison routine as a review of vocabulary.
 We had already taught equations and inequalities and their components.
 This was a great review tool.
 The students did a great job with it.

-virginia About 5 years ago
+virginia Over 5 years ago

 vocabulary review